- About Us

 - Books & DVDs

 - CEU Seminars

 - Seminar Schedule

-DVD Team for Electrical Theory DVD Training Program
+Video Team for Basic Electrical Theory DVD Training Program

 Dr. Joe Engel was born and raised in Cincinnati.
 He earned a BS and MS in Electrical Engineering from the University of Cincinnati.
 As a co-op student, Joe first worked as an ac motor designer for Allis Chalmers and later as a home electronic organ designer for Baldwin Piano.
 He moved to Pittsburgh where he earned a PhD from the University of Pittsburgh.